Dangers Of Gum Disease - Berkeley, CA

 Enjoy Optimal Oral Health

 An estimated 75% of Americans have some form of gum disease which can be linked to serious health complications and causes dental problems that are avoidable.
 The daily task of brushing and flossing your teeth has never been more important in order to avoid gum disease and reduce the risks that it places on your overall health, than it is today.
-Gum disease has been found to be associated with a heightened risk of several significant health complications.
-These include heart disease, stroke, pancreatic cancer, premature birth or low birth weight in babies, memory loss or dementia, and diabetes.
-Maintaining good oral hygiene and seeking timely dental care can play a crucial role in reducing the risk of these serious health conditions.

 Symptoms of Poor Oral Health